Languages of Yugoslavia

-Languages of Yugoslavia are all languages languages spoken in former Yugoslavia.
-They are mainly Indo-European languages and dialects, namely dominant South Slavic varieties (Serbo-Croatian, Macedonian, and Slovene) as well as Albanian, Aromanian, Czech, German, Italian, Venetian, Balkan Romani, Romanian, Rusyn, Slovak and Ukrainian languages.
-There are also pockets where non-Indo-European languages such as Hungarian, Turkish, etc. varieties are spoken.
+Languages of Yugoslavia are all languages spoken in former Yugoslavia.
+They are mainly Indo-European languages and dialects, namely dominant South Slavic varieties (Serbo-Croatian, Macedonian, and Slovene) as well as Albanian, Aromanian, Bulgarian, Czech, German, Italian, Venetian, Balkan Romani, Romanian, Pannonian Rusyn, Slovak and Ukrainian languages.
+There are also pockets where varieties of non-Indo-European languages, such as those of Hungarian and Turkish, are spoken.

 Language policies in Yugoslavia

 From 1966, linguistic and ethnic divisions were part of the public discussion in Yugoslavia.
 Language policies were delegated to the communal level.
 Language situation was reflected in each republic's constitution, and more detailed in communal constitutions.

-Yugoslavia established its language policies at a federal, republic, and communal level.
+Yugoslavia established its language policies at the federal, republic, and communal levels.

 Federal language policy was drafted by the following four principles: